 - Testimonials (individual ‘stories’) about the remarkable outcomes achieved.
 These are selected to encourage sales and the unsuccessful outcomes are rarely publicised.
 For every one success story there may be nine failures.
-It is also difficult to tell exactly what is being measured and how a student may have performed if the same amount of time was spent on an alternative program.
+It is also difficult to tell exactly what is being measured and how an individual may have performed if the same amount of time was spent on an alternative program.

-- Claims relating to Neuroscience or the capacity of the product to ‘change a student’s brain’.
+- Claims relating to neuroscience or the capacity of the product to ‘change an individual’s brain’.
 All learning essentially changes the brain, whether it’s learning how to ride a bicycle or use the remote control.
 Producing colourful pictures of developing neurological pathways is not evidence that the product ‘works’.
-There is no available evidence for any product or program currently on the market to suggest that the so-called ‘neurological benefits’ of the program will increase a student’s academic capacity.
+There is no available evidence for any product or program currently on the market to suggest that the so-called ‘neurological benefits’ of the program will increase an individual’s academic capacity.

 - Research conducted ‘in-house’ suggesting significant academic improvement but not backed up by independent research evidence.
 It is important that there is independent evidence that either supports the claims relating to academic achievement directly or that supports the underlying approach (e.g. structured, systematic phonics).
 If claims are being made that a particular product will significantly improve specific academic outcomes there should be some available independent evidence to support these claims.

 - Claims of a flow-on effect.
 This relates to products (e.g. exercise regimes, nutritional supplements, repetitive computer-based activities) that do not specifically target the area of weakness but claim that by participating in the advertised regime, academic results will improve.
 There is no available evidence to conclusively support these claims.